-Join Bob McGannon for an in-depth discussion in this video Using a request for quotation (RFQ), part of Managing Project Procurement.
+Join Bob McGannon for an in-depth discussion in this video Using a request for quotation (RFQ), part of Project Management Foundations: Procurement.

 In my life as a program manager,…I work on procurement exercises all the time.…In my personal life, however, I'm not much of a shopper.…I shop when I have to, and the process…is best described as hunt and catch.…I go to the store knowing exactly what I want,…I find it at the price I think is fair and I purchase it.…The Request for a Quotation or RFQ…is the business version of hunt and catch.…If you know what you want, rather than get…into your car and drive to a number…of sellers, you send out an RFQ.…